POEC 6329: Ethics, Culture, and Public Policy

 Look at how many treaties now exist in the area of human rights, and what they cover:

-President Bush, Vice-President Cheney, and their present and recent legal advisors continue to defend the use of torture by American interrogators even though the U S Congress, the military, and apparently also the CIA have reaffirmed their repudiation of it and their adherence to international law.
-As the readings below make clear, the law can be argued to be on both sides—although I think it is clear that the predominant legal view is that torture is, per se, unlawful.
+Presidents Bush and Trump advocate the use of torture by American interrogators even though the U S Congress, the military, and apparently also the CIA have reaffirmed their repudiation of it and their adherence to international law.
+As the readings below make clear, the law can be argued to be on both sides—although I think the predominant legal view is that torture is, per se, unlawful.
 But the most important point, for purposes of the course, is the not the right and wrong of it as such but rather the way the topic, once again, illustrates what Holmes is pointing to when he says that the law represents “the moral development of the race.”
 The question we will most try to focus on is the logic of the process by which this development comes about.
 What view seems to prevail and why?
 (Do not answer “because it is right”; the question is what makes it so.)

 Cheney, Rice, and others approved torture in meetings held in the White House: